TCLee-tech/Google/Application Development with Cloud Run/Using Cloud PubSub with Cloud Run lab.md

 In this lab, you will help the development team at Critter Junction investigate Cloud PubSub.
 The dev team would like to explore how to perform efficient queue processing within their applications.

 #### Requirements gathering
-The team at Critter Junction have a public web application and several microservices built on Google Cloud.
+The team at Critter Junction has a public web application and several microservices built on Google Cloud.
 Communication between the microservices is critical and needs a resilient form of messaging to be established between each application component.

 The dev team's previous attempts were unsuccessful due to the microservices needing to know a lot about each other (high coupling).
 In addition, if a service was temporarily unavailable, messages would be lost.